krishaamer/green-filter-research/research/literature/design.md

 Intersection with finance and Real World Data.

-A data oracle is the concept of a source of real-world data which can be ingested through an application programming interface (API) by, for example, a blockchain system.
-There are many databases of sustainability information which could serve as an oracle for “green filter”, including carbon labeling, packaging, transportation, consumption, and waste.
+A data oracle is the concept of a source of real-world data which can be ingested through an application programming interface (API) to a blockchain system.
+There are many databases of sustainability information which could serve as an oracle for carbon labeling, packaging, transportation, consumption, and waste.

 -   Ethereum (2023)